Closed

 To be eligible for the Homer A. & Mildred S. Scott Foundation Student Internship program, you must:

-Current Sheridan College student
+Current Sheridan College students

 What expenses are eligible under Homer A. & Mildred S. Scott Foundation Student Internship?